RyenHY/Detection-Lab/Linux Essentials/Input-Output in the Linux Shell.md

 *Fig 4: expr Multiply*
 ![image](https://github.com/RyenHY/Linux/assets/161639514/41e9f6a9-a806-49d3-9d74-8365cccd7853)
 <br/><br/>
 **NOTE:** The expr command requires that all terms and operators in an expression are separated by spaces.
 For example: expr 32 - 8, and not expr 32-8.

+**NOTE:** The expr command performs integer mathematical calculations only, so you cannot use the decimal point or expect a fractional result.
+All results are rounded down to the nearest integer.
 <br/><br/>

 **3)** **<ins>Clear the Bash shell</ins>**